namely/docker-protoc/README.md

 (`VVV` is your version from the tag in the console output when running `make build`.)
 Running this will demonstrate that your new image can successfully build containers for each language.

+Note that testing currently requires [Go](https://go.dev/) to be locally installed.

+#### Adding tests

+The tests for `protoc-all` are written in Go.
+To add or modify tests, use the testCase struct in [all_test.go](./all/test/all_test.go) to set: the language, the arguments to invoke the image with, the expected generated files and any additional assertions.

 #### gRPC Gateway test

 ```sh
 CONTAINER=namely/gen-grpc-gateway:VVV make test-gwy
 ```